SIG Sauer P320: X Series models

+The XCompact size grip module is the smallest grip module SIG currently carries, as they have not come out with a subcompact X Series grip module to date.

+In May 2022, SIG Sauer announced a 10mm Auto P320 variant, named the P320 XTEN.

-M17 and M18
+M17

-The requirements for the new US Army handgun included the idea that an existing handgun model would be preferred for the Modular Handgun System Request for Proposal, known as the XM17 Procurement.
+The requirements for the new US Army handgun included the requirement that an existing handgun model would be preferred for the Modular Handgun System Request for Proposal, known as the XM17 Procurement.
 SIG Sauer submitted a P320 with a number of modifications and submitted them for the XM17 Modular Handgun System competition.